-The purpose of these notes is to help ride leaders to plan and enjoy a good ride and to provide some hints and tips to help the ride go smoothly.
-It’s not definitive and there are few hard and fast rules.
+These notes help ride leaders plan and enjoy a good ride and provide some hints and tips to help the ride go smoothly.
+It’s not definitive, and there are a few hard and fast rules.

 The key points

 Our leaders do not need to be qualified to perform the role, so we ask all of the riders to be individually responsible for their own safety and for being properly equipped.
 The leader is there for two main tasks; 1) To follow a route and 2) To make sure no one gets lost and that everyone gets home.

 That said, riders will look to the leader to make decisions if things go wrong, so it is no bad thing for leaders to have thought through some of the possible hazards.

 The leader should prepare for the ride by getting familiarised with the route.
 The routes are published on the website and there is a different route for each week in the month.
 Occasionally routes are replaced.
 Ideally, the leader will know the route well enough not to have to rely on a Garmin, and competence with a Garmin is a distinct advantage.
 Nonetheless, it is not unheard of for the leader to lose his/her way and there is usually someone in the group who knows the route, so do not be afraid to admit being lost and asking for help.